hth313/OS4/doc/keyboards.rst

 essentially a mapping of a key code to a function.
 The key code is in 0--79 form, which means that we transform a key press to an index starting from 0 and ending with 79.
-There are no gaps in this sequence, so it can become a simple array lookup.
+There are no gaps in this sequence, so it becomes a simple array lookup.

 OS4 allows for two ways to define a keyboard.
 By using a full definition of all 80 keys or a linear search table.